This is my craft room/sewing room/guest room.

 Shares shelf space with food like this:

 In our cabinet dried fruit and nuts hang out with the Hispanic version of Nutella in a plastic jar.
 Backup cans of beans are there for those times we want food and don’t have time to soak dry beans.
-Cans of tomatoes and paste are there when we run out of the few jars I canned from our garden and still afraid to crack open because I am a newb canner and don’t want to kill my family with botulism.
-Dehydrated fruit and vegetables live in BPA free plastic and repurpose glass jars because we use both types of containers without apology.
+Cans of tomatoes and paste are there when we run out of the few jars I canned from our garden and still afraid to crack open because I am a newbie canner and don’t want to kill my family with botulism.
+Dehydrated fruit and vegetables live in BPA free plastic and repurposed glass jars because we use both types of containers without apology.

 I dehydrated the vegetables pre-Sandy in case we lost power.
 I have no idea how to cook with them.

 Most of the medications in the pictures of this post are expired.
 I'm not sure

 how we are supposed to properly dispose of them.